 - Total trainees 4 (London)

-McDermott Will & Emery’s London office, founded in 1998, brings a prestigious and full-service legal practice to Europe and complements our capabilities in France, Germany, Italy and Belgium.
-We are part of an extensive 20 office international network that provides a unique platform from which we offer legal advice to local and international organisations.
+McDermott Will & Emery’s London office, founded in 1998, brings a full-service legal practice to Europe and complements our capabilities in France, Germany, Italy and Belgium.
+The London offices is part of an extensive 19 office international network that provides a unique platform from which McDermott offers legal advice to local and international organisations.

 The London office represents a wide range of clients, including large publicly and privately held commercial, industrial and financial corporations, small and medium-sized businesses, trustees, and high-net-worth individuals and families.
 The firm has around 45 lawyers at present in London, most of whom are English-qualified.